soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>We completed the migration to MySQL 8.0.
+      <td>As a result, we completed the migration to MySQL 8.0.
 After we stabilized it, overall query performance increased by 20%.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>